-An Inherited IRA is a type of account you can open when you inherit an IRA or an employee-sponsored retirement plan (e.g., 401(k) plan).
-It is specifically for receiving and holding any funds you transfer from a retirement account that you’ve inherited.
+An Inherited IRA is a type of account you can open when you inherit an IRA or an employer-sponsored retirement plan (e.g., 401(k) plan) as a named beneficiary.

-Unlike a Traditional or Roth IRA, you can’t make any new contributions (translation: you cannot add personal funds) to an Inherited IRA.
-This type of account can only hold the funds you’ve inherited.
+Unlike a Traditional or Roth IRA, you can’t make any new contributions to an Inherited IRA.
+This type of account can only hold your inherited funds.

-You can open an Inherited IRA through an IRA custodian, which is simply a financial institution that’s an IRA provider and is able to hold the inherited funds, maintaining the account for you.
+You can open an Inherited IRA through an IRA custodian, a financial institution that is able to hold the inherited funds and maintain the account for you.

-Banks and brokerage firms are just some examples of institutions that can serve as IRA custodians.
+Banks and brokerage firms are examples of institutions that can serve as IRA custodians.
 By law, IRA custodians are required to follow all regulations governing these retirement accounts.
-It’s a good idea to go over the rules and other account details (e.g., fees) with your custodian and ask any questions you may have regarding your specific situation.

 This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation to buy or sell securities, or of an account type, securities transaction, or investment strategy.
 This article was prepared by and approved by Marcus by Goldman Sachs®, but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC are or any of their affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.